KazWolfe/HuskyBot/README.md

 ### Installation

+HuskyBot is a sophisticated bot, and has a (large) number of possible install paths.
+Feel free to choose whichever is best for your use case.

 #### Docker Compose (Recommended)

 HuskyBot also has the capability to run with Docker Compose, and this is the preferred way of running HuskyBot.